arv-anshul/arv-anshul.github.io/docs/blog/posts/outlier-univariate.md

 ### IQR

 In this method by using Inter Quartile Range(IQR), we detect outliers.
 IQR tells us the variation in the data set.
-Any value, which is beyond the range of $-1.5 \ast IQR$ to $1.5 \ast IQR$ treated as outliers.
+Any value, which is beyond the range of `#!math -1.5 \ast IQR` to `#!math 1.5 \ast IQR` treated as outliers.

 The concept of quartiles and IQR can best be visualized from the boxplot.
-It has the minimum and maximum point defined as $Q1 - 1.5 \ast IQR$ and $Q3 + 1.5 \ast IQR$ respectively.
+It has the minimum and maximum point defined as `#!math Q1 - 1.5 \ast IQR` and `#!math Q3 + 1.5 \ast IQR` respectively.
 Any point outside this range is outlier.

 !!! failure "Cons"